BelkaDev/Spotify-Headless/README.md

-## Spotify-JWT
+## Spotify-Headless
- A [puppeteer](https://github.com/puppeteer/puppeteer) procedure to intercept your OAuth-validated Spotify JWT alongside of the session cookies, then reinject them to imitate an authorized, User-like traffic.
+ Hacky way using [puppeteer](https://github.com/puppeteer/puppeteer) to intercept your OAuth-validated Spotify JWT alongside of the session cookies, then reinject them to imitate an authorized, User-like traffic.
 #### How it works
 1. Establish a secure session by authenticating to Spotify within a headless browser.
 (Puppeteer)<br><del>2.
 Generate a valid Json Web Token and abuse it until expiration.</del> <br> <del>3.
 Restart these operations.</strike> <br>
 2. Export the session cookies, specifically one that serves as the refresh token which lasts for one year.